AdobeDocs/experience-manager-65.it-IT/help/sites-administering/notification.md

 ## Configurazione di Mail Service {#configuring-the-mail-service}

-Affinché AEM possa inviare e-mail, è necessario configurare correttamente il servizio **di posta** Day CQ Mail.
+Per AEM poter inviare e-mail, è necessario configurare correttamente il servizio **di posta** Day CQ Mail.
 Potete visualizzare la configurazione nella console Web.
 When working with AEM there are several methods of managing the configuration settings for such services; see [Configuring OSGi](/help/sites-deploying/configuring-osgi.md) for more details and the recommended practices.

 Si applicano i seguenti vincoli: